-Household Income: The average monthly household income for the family of the children in the glass bangles industry was Rs.4,936.
-Considering an average household size of 7.6, the average monthly income per person in the households of working children comes out to be at Rs.649.
-This level of income puts an average family right below the poverty line of Rs.750 per capita in 2002-2003.
+- 160. Household Income: The average monthly household income for the family of the children in Tannery Industry was Rs.
+5709.
+Considering an average household size of 7.7 the average monthly income per person figure out to be at Rs.
+741. This level of income puts these families slightly below the poverty line i.e. Rs.
+750 per capita in 2002-03.
+Different interventions would be suitable for families with considerably different incomes.
+The main question from intervention's point of view would be whether families at poverty levels would be able to survive without the working child's income. - 161.
+Father's Employment /Occupational Status: Nearly 50.7% of the children mentioned that their father also worked in the Tannery industry.
+The rest mentioned that their fathers were involved in various other types of works. - 162.
+Parents' Level of Education: Mother's level of education is generally considered to have strong bearing as children's social status and economic potential.
+Mothers of working children in our survey reportedly had a very high illiteracy rate of 87.6 %.
+Illiteracy rate of the mothers of children who were school drop outs was almost similar to those of the school going children 85.7%.
+It was slightly lower 84.4% for mothers whose children were both going to school and working as well. - 163.
+Father's education is another important variable in determining risk of child labour participation.
+Among the sampled children, overall level of education for the fathers was relatively higher as their illiteracy rate was lower 69.1% then that for their mothers (87.6%).

-- 161. Different interventions would work for families with considerably different incomes.
-The big question from intervention's point of view would be whether families at extreme poverty levels would be able to survive without the working child's income. - 162.
-Father's Employment/Occupational Status: Nearly 61% of the children mentioned their father actually worked in the glass bangles industry.
-The rest mentioned their fathers were involved in various types of blue collar jobs. - 163.
-Parents' Level of Education: Mother's level of education is generally considered a strong predictor of children's social status and economic potential.
-Mothers of working children in our survey reportedly had a very high illiteracy rate of 80.2%.
-Illiteracy rate of the mothers of children who were school drop-outs was no different from those of the school going children.
-It was slightly lower (70.5%) for mothers whose children were both going to school and working as well. - 164.
-Father's education is another important variable in determining risk of child labour participation, although the effect may not be as strong as that of mother's education.
-Among the sampled children, overall level of education for the fathers was relatively higher as their illiteracy rate was lower (62.7) than that for their mothers (80.2%).
+Percentage Distribution of Parents who were Illiterate

-Percentage Distribution of Children by Parents who were Illiterate
+164. Status of Working Child's School Attendance: Of all working children, 84.0% were not in school and were working full time.
+A very small proportion was doing full time school and part time work (1.9 percent).
+The proportion of children who were working full time with part time school as 11.8 percent.

-- 165. Status of Working Child's School Attendance: Of all working children, 85.7% were not in school and were working full time.
-A very small proportion was doing full time school and part time work.
-The proportion of children who were working full time with part time school was 9.2%. - 166.
-The distribution of children by their status as a student or a worker has important implications.
-Perhaps it shows that that the work is too demanding to allow children to study.
-This becomes clearer later when questions were asked on whether children will attend school if arrangements were made.
+165. The distribution of children by their status as a student or a worker has important implication.
+Perhaps it shows that the work is too demanding to allow children to study.
+This becomes clearer later when questions on whether children will attend school if arrangements were made.